alessiorubicini/alessiorubicini.github.io/src/posts/2026-04-30-getting-hands-on-with-apples-foundation-models-framework.md

-## Empowering the model with tools
+## Empowering the Model with Tools

 The Foundation Models framework significantly extends the capabilities of the on-device LLM through tools.
 Tools enable the model to interact with external information and perform actions autonomously, leading to highly personalized experiences within an application.